Have You Ever Been Told You Were Needy?

 Posted May 16, 2015

 What is it about neediness?
 If you’ve ever been there you know what it feels like and it doesn’t feel good.
 It’s the feeling and behavior that corresponds with the frustration of having unmet needs.
 It’s that feeling in the pit of your stomach that says that something is wrong in your life and you need someone or something to fix it.
 You might have worked really hard to learn to express your needs and yet were quickly shut down by a partner who implied that there was something wrong with you for needing and wanting more.
 At times even your friends called you "needy," adding to the feeling of not being understood.
-As a therapist, I've treated successful, mentally healthy people who run corporations, save lives, perform on Broadway but have been referred to as "needy"-- a label inconsistent with who they were in all other areas in their lives.
+As a therapist, I've treated successful, mentally healthy people who run corporations, save lives, or perform on Broadway, but have been referred to as "needy"—a label inconsistent with who they were in all other areas in their lives.
 I've decided to pay particular attention to this phenomenon.

 Oftentimes, needy is about reacting to the other—feeling neither heard nor understood when expressing frustration or disappointment about not being treated well in the relationship or wanting a particular need to be met.
 Whether in the form of not being validated, supported, accepted, forgiven or comforted, it is accompanied by a profound sense of feeling flawed and just not feeling whole.
 Inevitably a judgment is made about having verbalized the need rather than examining the cause.
-Quite often,the needy person was justified and simply reacting to an intuitive knowing that something was off in the relationship.
+Quite often, the needy person was justified and simply reacting to an intuitive sense that something was off in the relationship.
 “Needy” just might be about the relationship.

 Fear often fuels neediness—fear of abandonment or rejection.
 But more often than not, fear of break up or divorce occurred because it was either implied or threatened at some point in the relationship.
 With the label of "needy" is the implication that one should be satisfied with less or else there was something intrinsically wrong with you for needing or wanting more.
 I beg to differ.